 One of the simplest ways to make apps run smoothly is to update them from time to time.
 More often than not, outdated apps tend to become too problematic for the device.
 Aside from consuming more battery, they also lag in performance.
 Therefore, upgrading them to the latest version can bring some respite to the battery.

 Step #1.
-Open App Store on your device → Tap on Updates tab.
+Open App Store on your device → Tap on the Updates tab.

 Step #2.
 Now, hit the Update button next to each app that’s not updated or tap on Update All.

 Update iOS on your iPhone/iPad

 If none of the solutions mentioned above have clicked, the problem might be due to a bug. iOS often comes with several bug fixes and performance enhancements.
 Therefore, it’s worth giving a chance.

 Step #1.
 Head over to Settings → Tap on General.